 And you know what?
 That’s completely understandable!
 So here are 8 things that buyer personas can do to improve your marketing in a measurable way.

 Buyer personas help you:

 1. Identify the customer’s needs and wants so you can delight them with your products, services, and content, and earn their return business.
 Metric: product/service sales

 2. Understand how your customers make purchasing decisions, so you can better target your marketing and move them through the sales funnel.
 Metrics: customer lifetime value, length of sales cycle

 3. Develop new or improved products and services based on the needs and wants of your current customers, allowing your relationship with them to strengthen and evolve.
 Metrics: customer adoption of new products, customer lifetime value

-4. Determine where your customers spend time on the web and in the world, giving you insight into how to communicate with them, how to reach new customers, where and how to promote your business, and what types of content to produce
+4. Determine where your customers spend time on the web and in the world, giving you insight into how to communicate with them, how to reach new customers, where and how to promote your business, and what types of content to produce.
+Metrics: traffic sources, shares, engagement

 5. Get everyone in the company on the same page about your marketing goals.
-Using your buyer personas ensures that every product, service, blog post, marketing email, customer service response, etc. is consistent in message and aligned with your customer’s needs and expectations
+Using your buyer personas ensures that every product, service, blog post, marketing email, and customer service response is consistent in message and aligned with your customer’s needs and expectations.
+Metrics: internal performance metrics, efficiency of sales funnel

 6. Segment your marketing efforts so you can target different personas and subsets of personas with the offers and content they’ll be most drawn to, making your marketing efforts generally more effective.
 Metrics: email open rate, email click-through rate, smart content clicks and conversions

 7. Segment your marketing efforts internally, so you can spend your time and energy on attracting and retaining your most ideal customers, making your marketing more cost-effective.
 Metrics: customer retention, marketing qualified leads (MQLs)